 - 40. Playhead This indicates where in the Tape Loop Portatron is playing.
 You can reset it by clicking in the lower part of the ruler. - 41.
 Tape Loop Length You set how long you want your tape loop to be by dragging the Tape Loop Marker.
 When the playhead reaches this, it will jump back to zero. - 42.
 Locator Markers There are markers for the three Locators that you can drag and place where you want.
 The playhead can't play outside the tape loop, so if you place a Locator after the Tape Loop Length marker, triggering the Locator will act like a Return To Zero. - 43.
-Sample Slot shortcut Here you can load samples, just like in the Mixer Section Sample Slot. - 44.
+Sample Slot shortcut Here you can load samples, just like in the Mixer Section Sample Slot.
+You can also step through the samples in the current folder using the [<] and [>] buttons. - 44.
 RTZ and Locator shortcuts Shortcuts for these features. - 45.
 Zoom Buttons see below in Moving About In The Editor. - 46.
-Reverse Sample Each track has a Reverse button.
-When this is active, the sample on that track will play backwards.
+Sample Controls In the track Header you can control some settings for the sample on the track: - Repitch There are number boxes for SEMI and CENT.
+The range is +/- two octaves (which equals +/- 24.00 semitones).
+You can also repitch a sample by dragging special handles, see below. - Reverse When this is active, the sample on that track will play backwards.
 Please note that you can also reverse the whole tape transport as well.